 Discover EU is an initiative led by the European Commission that helps 18-year-old EU citizens discover Europe by train.
 As many of these young Europeans are first-time travelers, they naturally find themselves in many situations where they require help on their trips.

 After launching the initiative, frequent questions, such as: “What do I do if I missed my train?” or “Where does my train leave from?” ultimately were becoming challenging to handle by the staff of support agents during traditional office hours and across different time zones.
-As a solution, a Chatlayer Chatbot was developed in order to answer the travelers’ most common questions, which ended up helping thousands of young European explorers on their journeys.
+As a solution, Chatlayer by Sinch developed a chatbot in order to answer the travelers’ most common questions, which ended up helping thousands of young European explorers on their journeys.

 iFood: Conversational Chatbots for own employees